recyclebin5385/gimp-toggle-layers-by-pattern/README.md

 Append pattern index(es) to each layer name, delimited by a colon.
 To specify a range of integers instead of a single integer, concatenate the start and end indices with a hyphen.
 Multiple indices can be specified, delimited by commas.
+Extra text after indices is ignored.

 Example:
-"Background layer:0", "Foreground layer:1,3-5"
+"Background layer:0", "Foreground layer:1,3-5 Copy"

 Select **Layer -> Toggle Layers by Pattern** from the main menu to open the dialog.
 Specify a pattern index in the dialog and click **OK** to update the layer visibility.